pombreda/lepl/doc-src/manual/advanced.rst

 A memoizer stores a matcher's results.
 If it is called again in the same context (during backtracking, for example), the stored result can be returned without repeating the work needed to generate it.
-This improves the efficiency of the parser.
+This can improve the efficiency of the parser.

 Lepl 2 has two memoizers.
 The simplest is `RMemo()